olympus-616/alpha/GETTING_STARTED.md

 # 01b0535 (HEAD -> brain/0.1.x.x) (e.g. 01b0535 is the DIVINE_COMMIT)

 # Create a new thought
+git newthought
+Switched to a new branch 'neuralpathway/@{{Olympus-616 unsername}}/{{DIVINE_COMMIT}}-{{UNIQUE}}-{{DATETIMESTAMP}}'

+# Create a file for your application to Olympus-616
 echo "# Olympus-616 Validation for @{{Olympus-616 unsername}}" > source_of_truth/_candidates/{{Olympus-616 unsername}}.md

+# Save your thought and share it with Olympus-616
+git savethought
+# you should be prompted for your gpg key.
+Unsigned commits will not be accepted ever.
+# you should be prompted for your ssh password.

+# Your thought should now be shared with the Olympus-616.
+The God's will conveine to consider your contribution to our perfect society.
 ```